Revisiting a flux recovery systematic error arising from common deconvolution methods used in aperture-synthesis imaging: Acknowledgements

 \section{Acknowledgements}

 We would like to extend our gratitude to the referee Prof. O. Smirnov and the scientific editor Prof. T. Pearson who helped improve this paper.
 We acknowledge the use of the ilifu cloud computing facility - \href{www.ilifu.ac.za}{www.ilifu.ac.za}, a partnership between the University of Cape Town, the University of the Western Cape, the University of Stellenbosch, Sol Plaatje University, the Cape Peninsula University of Technology and the South African Radio Astronomy Observatory.
 The ilifu facility is supported by contributions from the Inter-University Institute for Data Intensive Astronomy (IDIA - a partnership between the University of Cape Town, the University of Pretoria and the University of the Western Cape), the Computational Biology division at UCT and the Data Intensive Research Initiative of South Africa (DIRISA).
-We also acknowledge the Jodrell Bank Centre for Astrophysics, which is funded by the STFC. e-MERLIN and formerly, MERLIN, is a National Facility operated by the University of Manchester at Jodrell Bank Observatory on behalf of STFC.
+We also acknowledge the Jodrell Bank Centre for Astrophysics, which is funded by the STFC.
+R.J.B. acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004719 (Option-RadioNet PILOT).
+The RADIOBLOCKS project will receive funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101093934.
+A.N. has been supported by the Development in Africa with Radio Astronomy (DARA) project funded by STFC. $e$-MERLIN and formerly, MERLIN, is a National Facility operated by the University of Manchester at Jodrell Bank Observatory on behalf of STFC.
 This research makes use of \textsc{python} and the following packages: \textsc{matplotlib} \citep{matplotlib1,matplotlib2}, \textsc{astropy} \citep{astropy2013,astropy2018}, \textsc{numpy} \citep{numpy1,numpy2}, and \textsc{scipy} \citep{scipy}.